iridescent-anupam/My-Portfolio/profile-backend/README.md

 # Profile Backend

-Provide the PORT variable using echo PORT=8082 > .env.
+Provide the PORT variable using `echo PORT=8082 > .env`.
 The server will pick up the port number from this file (.env), which is used for environment variables

 ## Testing